Lambda Forever!

 Are Racket procedures defined in libraries, as in Java?

-Not the primitives; they come as a standard part of the language interpreter, just like Java primitives do.
-Of course, people do create their own libraries of procedures and load them into the Racket environment.
-In fact, you will find that this is exactly what we do when we write Racket programs!
+Programmers also create their own libraries of procedures and load them into the Racket environment.
+This is exactly what we do when we write Racket programs.

 Programming language researchers have long been working on module systems that allow programmers to share libraries of procedures more easily.
-Dr. Racket provides a well-developed, full-featured module system.
+Racket provides a well-developed, full-featured module system.

 What is the lambda calculus?